Observational constraints on soft dark energy and soft dark matter: challenging $\Lambda$CDM: Conclusions

 \section{Conclusions}

-In this work we used data from Supernovae Type Ia (SNIa), Baryonic Acoustic Oscillations (BAO), and Cosmic Microwave Background (CMB) probes, in order to impose observational constraints on soft dark energy and soft dark matter.
+In this work we used data from Cosmic Microwave Background (CMB), Baryonic Acoustic Oscillations (BAO), Supernovae Type Ia (SNIa), and Redshift space distortion (RSD) probes, in order to impose observational constraints on soft dark energy and soft dark matter.
 Soft cosmology is an extension of standard cosmology obtained through the relaxation of the rather strong assumption that the dark sectors behave like simple, i.e. hard matter.
 Since soft matter is characterized by complexity and simultaneous co-existence of phases, in soft cosmology one allows for a scale-dependent equation-of-state parameter in the dark energy and/or dark matter, with the simplest case being a given EoS at large scales, i.e at scales entering the background evolution, and a different EoS at intermediate scales, i.e at scales entering the perturbation evolution.
 Such a property may arise intrinsically, due to the unknown microphysics of dark energy and dark matter, or it may arise effectively due to the dark-energy clustering which may induce intermediate-scale effective interactions that are not present at the fundamental level.
 Finally, the whole consideration is independent of the underlying gravitational theory, holding both in the framework of general relativity, as well as in modified theories of gravity in which dark energy sector is of gravitational origin.

-The simplest parametrization of soft properties is that of relations (\ref{wdesoft}),(\ref{wdmsoft}), namely where constant ``softness'' parameters are introduced to quantify the deviation from standard cosmology.
+The simplest parametrization of soft properties is that of relations (\ref{wdesoft}), (\ref{wdmsoft}), namely where constant ``softness'' parameters are introduced to quantify the deviation from standard cosmology.
 We examined three simple models, corresponding to the minimum extensions of $\Lambda$CDM scenario.
 In particular we considered that at large scales the dark sectors have the EoS's of $\Lambda$CDM model (dust dark matter and cosmological constant respectively), while at intermediate scales either dark energy or dark matter or both, may have a different EoS according to constant softness parameters $s_{de}$ and $s_{dm}$.